GiuseppeMP/udemy-modern-react-with-redux/README.md

 );
 ```

-3. <App/> is the name of the react component, and #root is the div present in public/index.html that we want to put the component.
+3. '<App/>' is the name of the react component, and #root is the div present in public/index.html that we want to put the component.

-## 11. What is JSX
+## 11. What is JSX.

 First of all, the browser does not understand what .jsx is, so babel comes in, it is a javascript compiler.
 Its convert any jsx or js newers versions to ES5.